- Chart

 Strengths

-- World-class, low-cost assets with long mine lives
+- World-class, low-cost operations.

-- Commitment to sustainability and ESG principles
+- Commitment to innovation and technology.

 Weaknesses

-- Exposure to commodity price volatility
+- Exposure to commodity price volatility.

-- Geopolitical risks associated with operating in various regions
+- Geopolitical risks in operating regions.

-- Significant capital expenditure requirements
+- Large capital expenditure requirements for new projects.

 Opportunities

-- Technological advancements in mining and processing
+- Technological advancements in mining to improve efficiency and sustainability.

 Threats

-- Global economic slowdown or recession impacting commodity demand
+- Global economic slowdown impacting commodity demand.

-- Increasing environmental regulations and carbon pricing
+- Increased environmental regulations and carbon pricing.

-- Geopolitical instability and trade disputes
+- Geopolitical instability and trade disputes.

 Competitors and Market Share